CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/_index.md

 - To see `nv config` and `nv action` command descriptions, refer to {{<link url="Config-and-Action-Commands" text="Config and Action Commands">}}.

 {{%notice note%}}
 The `nv unset` commands remove the configuration you set with the equivalent `nv set` commands.
-This guide only describes an `nv unset` command if there is a difference between the `nv set` and `nv unset` command.
+This guide only describes an `nv unset` command if it differs from the `nv set` command.
 {{%/notice%}}